andrewhays/CalendarConnector/README.md

 In Power BI Desktop, go to Get Data.
 You should see your custom connector listed.

-Select the connector, enter the required parameters (startDate, endDate), and load the data.
+Select the connector, enter the required parameters, and load the data.